10 PROVEN STEPS FOR YOUR SUCCESS

 To start a business, you need startup capital.
 If you do not have sufficient equity, then you need to acquire additional startup capital through external funding.
-It is easy to think of commercial banks as the only possible sources of funding, but in reality there are many other options for obtaining additional financial resources, such as development banks (CDI and Korpodeko).
+It is easy to think of commercial banks as the only possible sources of funding, but in reality there are many other options for obtaining additional financial resources, such as financial institutions (CDI, Qredits and Korpodeko).
 Besides these alternatives, there are also new and creative alternatives for obtaining funding, such as crowdfunding.
 Keep in mind that you are not restricted to one type of external funding only.
 A combination of these funding solutions is also possible.

 A good financial plan takes the necessary investments into account based on research.
 To have a good financial plan, you need to calculate the expected revenue and operating expenses, while planning for the near future by taking the next three years into your estimations.
 When making the financial plan, always make sure you will be able to fulfill the financial obligations at all times, including the repayment of the funding.

 The chosen legal structure for your business will depend on your specific situation, the product or services offered, the purpose of your business, whether you are starting the business on your own or with business partners and whether you decide to operate locally or internationally.
 Some very important aspects to keep in mind when choosing a legal structure are the tax benefits and liabilities of each structure.